myesn/awesome/README.md

 *   [djs/notepad2](https://github.com/djs/notepad2) - DEPRECATED fork of notepad2, use notepad2-mod instead
 *   [ldcsaa/HP-Socket](https://github.com/ldcsaa/HP-Socket) - High Performance TCP/UDP/HTTP Communication Component

+## Crystal

+*   [iv-org/invidious](https://github.com/iv-org/invidious) - Invidious is an alternative front-end to YouTube

 ## Vue

-*   [Jazee6/cloudflare-ai-web](https://github.com/Jazee6/cloudflare-ai-web) - 支持GeminiPro Vision / Cloudflare Workers AI / ChatGPT的融合Web平台
 *   [daidaibg/IofTV-Screen-Vue3](https://github.com/daidaibg/IofTV-Screen-Vue3) - 一个基于 vue3、vite、Echart 框架的大数据可视化（大屏展示）模板
 *   [TeamPiped/Piped](https://github.com/TeamPiped/Piped) - An alternative privacy-friendly YouTube frontend which is efficient by design.
 *   [fjykTec/ModernWMS](https://github.com/fjykTec/ModernWMS) - The open source simple and complete warehouse management system is derived from our many years of experience in implementing erp projects.
 We stripped the original commercial system wms function and opened it up for free, hoping to help the majority of small and medium-sized enterprises.
 At present, the system supports cross-platform。